Rated with 4.9 / 5 based on Google Customer Reviews

 Details

-The India Monsooned Malabar is a special coffee.
-The origins of this coffee lie in the 17th century.
-Back then, raw (green) coffee beans from India were transported to Europe on wooden ships.
-A rather harsh sailing trip that took around six months to sail past the Cape of Good Hope to Europe.
-During the voyage, the raw coffee beans were exposed to the humid monsoon conditions.
+The India Monsooned Malabar is a unique coffee.
+Its origins trace back to the 17th century when raw (green) coffee beans from India were shipped to Europe on wooden vessels.
+This arduous journey took about six months, sailing past the Cape of Good Hope.
+During the voyage, the beans were exposed to the humid conditions of the monsoon.

-As it turned out, the beans changed colour, size, texture and taste.
-Consequently, the coffee from India was spicier and creamier.
-When modern and more protective ways of transportation came along, the beans lost their unique character.
+As a result, the beans changed in colour, size, texture, and taste.
+This made the Indian coffee spicier and creamier.
+With the advent of modern transportation methods, protecting the beans from such exposure, the coffee lost its distinctive character.

-So they developed a way to mimic these characteristics in a controlled environment: during the monsoon season, the beans are stored in warehouses on the Malabar coast for about 4 to 5 months.
-These warehouses are partly open to allow the humid monsoon winds to blow through.
+To recreate these unique qualities, a method was developed to replicate the process in a controlled environment.
+During the monsoon season, the beans are stored in warehouses on the Malabar coast for 4 to 5 months.
+These warehouses are partially open to let the humid monsoon winds pass through.

-Café du Jour's own-brand coffee beans are roasted on a small scale by a specialist roaster.
-The beans are roasted and stocked weekly, so the roasting date is always recent.
-The roast date is therefore noted on the packaging label.
+Café du Jour's own-brand coffee beans are artisan roasted on a small scale by a specialist roaster.
+The beans are roasted and stocked weekly to ensure the roast date is always recent.
+The roast date is clearly marked on the packaging label.

-Whether you buy 250g, 500g or a kilo Café du Jour coffee beans: they always come in a special resealable packaging.
-The coffee bag has a special resealable rim so you can always re-pack the coffee airtight.
-On the front of each bag is a valve, this allows gases and air to escape from the bag without allowing air from outside to flow back into the bag.
-This way, we do everything we can to preserve the optimal freshness of your coffee!
+Whether you purchase 250g, 500g, or a kilo of Café du Jour coffee beans, they always come in specially resealable packaging.
+The coffee bag features a resealable edge so you can keep the coffee airtight.
+Each bag is equipped with a valve that allows gases and air to escape without letting air from outside flow back in.
+This way, we strive to maintain the optimal freshness of your coffee!

 More Information